 The Company receives funds from vendors in the normal course of business principally as a result of purchase volumes, sales, early payments or promotions of vendors' products.
 Based on the provisions of the vendor agreements in place, management develops accrual rates by estimating the point at which the Company will have completed its performance under the agreement and the amount agreed upon will be earned.
-Due to the complexity and diversity of the individual vendor agreements, the Company performs analyses and reviews of historical trends throughout the year to ensure the amounts earned are appropriately recorded.
-As part of these analyses, the Company validates its accrual rates based on actual purchase trends and applies those rates to actual purchase volumes to determine the amount of funds that should be accrued by the Company and receivable from the vendor.
-Amounts accrued throughout the year could be impacted if actual purchase volumes differ from projected annual purchase volumes, especially in the case of programs that provide for increased funding when graduated purchase volumes are met.
+Amounts accrued throughout the year can be impacted if actual purchase volumes differ from projected annual purchase volumes.
 At year-end, the accrual reflects actual purchases made throughout the year.